- Criminal Justice

 - Confront the opioid crisis by investing in treatment and prevention.

-- Reduce Delaware’s overdose rate, which is currently the sixth-highest in the country, by increasing access to addiction treatment.
+- Reduce Delaware’s overdose rate, which is currently one of the highest in the nation, by increasing access to addiction treatment.

 - Expand funding for overdose reversal medicines like Narcan.